 Chris has completed the ABI/St. John’s University bankruptcy mediator training program.
 He serves as a mediator in state and federal civil commercial litigation as well as provides mediation services in bankruptcy cases.

-Chris frequently lectures and authors articles and program materials for the American Bankruptcy Institute, Boston Bar Association and other associations on various bankruptcy and insolvency topics.
+Chris is a Fellow of the American College of Bankruptcy.
+He frequently lectures and authors articles and program materials for the American Bankruptcy Institute, Boston Bar Association and other associations on various bankruptcy and insolvency topics.